GSA/i14y/.github/pull_request_template.md

 #### Process Checks

-- [ ] You have specified an "Assignee", and if necessary, additional reviewers
+- [ ] You have specified at least one "Reviewer", and if necessary, additional reviewers